 Extraction can involve copying data to tables quickly to minimize the time spent querying the source system.
 In the transformation step, the data is most usually stored in one set of staging tables as part of the process.
 Finally, a secondary transformation step might place data in tables that are copies of the warehouse tables, which eases loading.

 Each ETL stage requires interaction by data engineers and developers to deal with capacity limitations of traditional data warehouses.

 While ETL processes have been the dominant force for data warehousing and analytics, the other method that has grown in popularity is extract, load, and transform (ELT).

 Extract: Raw data is accessed from a structured, semi-structured, or unstructured source

 Load: The data in its original source state, is loaded into a data lake for downstream analytics or provisioning

 Transform: Data is provisioned and transformed to meet the target requirements of an enterprise data warehouse or analytics application.
 However, the raw data is preserved in the data lake

 Instead of a form of data transformation that takes place before the data is actually written, ELT allows any required transformation to take place after loading into the target system.
 One advantage in this method is the preservation of data in its raw or source state.
-In particular, companies that are exploring big data require continual access to data in its original state over data that has been manipulated to fit a specific database.
+In particular, companies that are exploring big data require continual access to data in its original state over data quality that has been manipulated to fit a specific database.
 This helps ensure data veracity and potentially raises the value of the information for data science applications.